eltownes/USF-LIS4317/Module 7/README.md

-S&P 500 Distribution of Monthly Returns
+S&P 500 Distribution of Monthly Returns (Adj Close)

 Given the current state of the coronavirus and the stock markets, I decided to look at the monthly performance of the SPY since January 1993.